Fine-grainedPrivacyDetection/GrHA/README.md

-This repository contains the implementation of `Fine-grained Privacy Detection with Graph-regularized Hierarchical Attentive Representation Learning` in tensorflow.
+This repository contains the implementation of `Fine-grained Privacy Detection with Graph-regularized Hierarchical Attentive Representation Learning` in Python.

 # Requirements:
 * Python 3.5.2